cityssm/voter-assistant/README.md

 This project aims to run with very little effort on older software, a common case for municipalities.

-- IIS 8 or better
+- IIS 8 or better.
-- ASP scripting enabled
+- ASP scripting enabled.
+- VoterView Web Services API.
+- VoterView iFrame (for Voters List lookup).

 ## Getting Started